Non-equilibrium steady states and critical slowing down in the dissipative Bose-Hubbard model: Quantum fluctuations

 \section{Quantum fluctuations}

 So far, we have restricted our theoretical description to the mean field approximation.
 While this is sufficient to understand the classical bistable behavior, it fails to capture quantum fluctuations on top of the classical dynamics.
-The first correction to the classical behavior manisfests itself by the switching between the upper and lower branches in the bistability region.
-Where those branches are stable in the classical mean field limit, in reality they are only metastable, as recently observed experimentally~\cite{benary_experimental_2022}.
+The first correction to the classical behavior manifests itself by the switching between the two branches in the bistability region.
+Where these steady states are stable in the classical mean field limit, in reality they are only metastable, as recently observed experimentally \cite{benary_experimental_2022}.
+Tunneling between these metastable states characterizes the relaxation of the density matrix to its true unique stationary value \cite{drummond_quantum_1980,huybrechts_dynamical_2020,thorwart_dynamical_1997,thorwart_quantum_1998,rodriguez_probing_2017}.

-A successful approximation that allows for the inclusion of quantum fluctuations in a tractable way and that is accurate for weakly interacting Bose gases in the quantum degenerate regime is the truncated Wigner Approximation \cite{sinatra_truncated_2002}.
-This method is based on the Wigner distribution $W(A,A^*)$ over classical phase space parametrized by the coherent state amplitudes $A=(\alpha_1,\alpha_2,\ldots)$.
+A successful approximation that allows for the inclusion of quantum fluctuations in a tractable way and that is accurate for weakly interacting Bose gases in the quantum degenerate regime is the truncated Wigner approximation \cite{sinatra_truncated_2002}.
+This method is based on the Wigner distribution $W(A,A^*)$ over classical phase space parameterized by the coherent state amplitudes $A=(\alpha_1,\alpha_2,\ldots)$.
 Starting from Eq.~(\ref{Eq:LindbladMaster}) an equivalent equation of motion for the Wigner function can be derived \cite{gardiner_quantum_2004}.
-The approximation consists of neglecting third order derivatives in this differential equation, eventually leading to a set of Langevin equations for the phase space variables:
+The approximation consists of neglecting third order derivatives in this differential equation, eventually leading to a set of Langevin equations for the phase space variables, as detailed in Appendix \ref{AppSec:TWA}:

-On the one hand quantum fluctuations enter the dynamics due to the non-deterministic nature of the initial conditions $\alpha_j(0)$.
-These values are sampled from the Wigner function representing the initial state of the system and subsequently time-evolved according to Eq.~\eqref{Eq:BoseHubbardSDE}.
+On the one hand quantum fluctuations enter the dynamics due to the non-deterministic nature of the initial conditions $\alpha_j(t=0)$.
+These values are sampled from the Wigner function representing the initial state of the system (see Appendix \ref{AppSec:TWA}) and subsequently time-evolved according to Eq.~\eqref{Eq:BoseHubbardSDE}.
 On the other hand, associated with the dissipation is the normalized complex Gaussian noise $\xi(t)$ for which holds that

 Moments of the Wigner function correspond to expectation values of the Weyl-ordered products of the corresponding sets of particle operators,